How to Store Mushrooms

 Another recipe allowing for mushroom creativity is Food Waste Feast’s Endlessly Customizable Fried Rice (hot tip: you can dig into this one without mushrooms, too!).

 And of course, what is pizza without mushrooms?
-Our Three Ingredient Pizzas are our favorite flavor guidelines on how to build your own za with the earthy palate-awakening flavor of these fungi.
+Our Three Ingredient Pizzas outline our favorite flavor guidelines for building your own za with the earthy palate-awakening flavor of these fungi (try oyster mushrooms on your next pie, you won’t regret it).